JorensM/navkeys/README.md

 ##### autoElements
 In auto/mixed modes, specifies the selectors that will be added as navigatable elements.
 Should be an array of strings, each of the strings being a CSS selector.

+##### comboKey
+If this key is set, navigation will only work when it is held down.
+Should be a number representing a keycode.
+Set to `false` to disable.

+##### unfocusKey
+If this key is set, currently focused element will blur on press.
+Should be a number representing a keycode.
+Set to `false` to disable

 #### Default options